 Did you know that wool has been an excellent material for bedding and textiles for centuries?
 It is one of the most effective forms of all-weather protection out there, and science is yet to produce a fiber that matches its extraordinary properties.
 Well, who doesn’t like wrapping a cozy wool blanket around themselves snuggled up in bed?

 There are literally thousands of reasons you will find wool as the most coveted and expensive fabrics, and we could spend hours telling you about them.
 It breathes, keeps off moisture, regulates temperature, and the list goes on.
 This natural fiber comes from a variety of animals, and each of them imparts different characteristics.
-So before you head to the stores, we are here to help you break down everything you need to know about the different types of wool.
+So before you head to the stores, we are here to help you break down everything you need to know about the different types of wool fabric.

 There is nothing like feeling the gentle embrace of the fine cashmere against your skin.
 A layer of soft and cozy layer of cashmere wool can add extra comfort and warmth to your bed.
 The finest cashmere is obtained from the soft undercoat of the Mongolian goats during the molting season.
 It is the fine, white hairs that are present underneath their tough outer coat that keep these goats warm during winters.
 When the spring season arrives, the goats naturally shed this layer and are then collected, cleaned, and spun into yarns.

 And the most highlighting part - cashmere wool is 50% lighter than ordinary wool.
 But, they cost way more than ordinary wool, and so the products made from this luxurious fiber are quite expensive.
 The yield per goat is probably low as the goats lose their fur only once a year and must be cared for all the other months.